Often pets become an issue when you separate or divorce in DC.

 - Will I be able to see my dog if my spouse has the family dog?

 These are all important questions and can become a source of additional stress when you separate.
-A Marital Settlement Agreement can include financial terms and other agreements related to the care of a pet after separation and divorce and whether or not the person who is not caring for the family pet on a daily basis still has visitation rights.
+A Separation Agreement, also known as a Marital Settlement Agreement, can include financial terms and other agreements related to the care of a pet after separation and divorce and whether or not the person who is not caring for the family pet on a daily basis still has visitation rights.
 You may want to consider who will be responsible for making health care decisions for your dog and whether the vet bills and dog-walking or boarding costs will be shared.

-Some people include a shared custody plan in their Agreement much the way you would have a plan for children.
+Some people include a shared custody plan in their DC Separation Agreement much the way you would have a plan for children.

 It is most important to consider your pet’s best interest and to maintain your pet’s daily routine since the stress of the separation can be felt by your dog or cat the same way you and your children may experience varying emotions.
 Disruption in your pet’s routine can be as difficult for your pet as it is for you to experience the difficulty of a separation.

-It is best to discuss this issue with your divorce attorney so you can include any agreed upon provisions in your Separation Agreement (Marital Settlement Agreement) or in a Prenuptial Agreement so you resolve the issue before it becomes a problem.
+It is best to discuss this issue with your DC divorce attorney so you can include any agreed-upon provisions in your DC Separation Agreement (Marital Settlement Agreement) or in a Prenuptial Agreement, so you resolve the issue before it becomes a problem.